timm/gold/src/csv.md

         sarah,
                14,  101

 As shown by this code, explaining how all that is handled actually takes more space than the code itself.

-1. Defaults to standard input
-2. Complains on missing input
-3. At end of file, close this stream
-4. If line ends in ",", combine this line with the next.
-   Else....
-5. Kill whitespace and comments
-6. Skip blank lines
-7. Split line on "," into the array "a"

 ```awk
 function csv(a,file,     b4, status,line) {